YanBC/yolo_getAnchors/README.md

 # yolo_getAnchors
-find the proper anchors for your dataset
+Find the proper anchors for your dataset

+Usage: `python3 yolo_getAnchors.py -h`